MotoGP Legends

 The MotoGP Hall of Fame is the hall of fame of Grand Prix motorcycle racing.
 Its members are called MotoGP Legends.

-Since its inception in 2000, 36 racers have been inducted by FIM, including both the most successful world champions such as Giacomo Agostini, Ángel Nieto, Mike Hailwood and Carlo Ubbiali, as well as champions who had died young such as Jarno Saarinen and Daijiro Kato.
-The latest inductee is Hugh Anderson.
+Since its inception in 2000, 38 racers have been inducted by FIM, including both the most successful world champions such as Giacomo Agostini, Ángel Nieto, Mike Hailwood and Carlo Ubbiali, as well as champions who had died young such as Jarno Saarinen and Daijiro Kato.
+The latest inductee is Hans-Georg Anscheidt.

 MotoGP Legends

-Out of the 36 racers who have been inducted, Mamola is the only inductee who never won a single championship in his career.
+Out of the 38 racers who have been inducted, Randy Mamola is the only inductee who never won a single championship in his career.
 Nicky Hayden and Dani Pedrosa are the only MotoGP Legends to have started a race in MotoGP after being inducted in the Hall of Fame.